Shivarjuna

 Shivarjuna is a 2020 Indian Kannada-language masala film written and directed by Shiva Thejas.
-The film is being produced by M.B.
+The film is produced by M.B.
 Manjula Shivarjun.
 It features Chiranjeevi Sarja (in his last role before his unfortunate death) and Amrutha Iyengar along with Akshatha Srinivas in the lead roles.
 The supporting cast includes Kishore, Tara, Avinash, Kuri Prathap.
 The score and soundtrack were composed by Surag Kokila, while the cinematography and editing were handled by H C Venu and K. M. Prakash.
 The film is the remake of the 2004 Tamil film Giri starring Chiranjeevi's uncle Arjun Sarja in the lead role.

 Shivarjuna was theatrically released in India on 13 March 2020, where it receiving mixed reviews where the cast performances and action sequences were praised, while the screenwriting was criticized.
 The film was re-released after the lockdown on 16 October 2020.

 Plot

 Ramadurga and Rayadurga are two villages, which are always feuding as the headmen Ramegowda and Rayappa have personal enmity.
 Due to some misunderstanding regarding Rayappa's son's death, Rayappa seeks revenge against Ramegowda and tries to kill Ramegowda's son Nandeesha.
 However, Nandeesha is saved by his servant's son Shiva, where Nandeesha suddenly disappears.

 Twenty years later, Shiva arrives in Krishnarajapuram with a mission to protect a strict officer named Bharavi Sindhuri and his son, Shiva Nandi from Rayappa and his gangsters.
 During a wedding reception, Shiva saves Bharavi and Nandi from being murdered by Rayappa's son.
 Later, Shiva reveals that Bharavi's Tehsildar husband was actually Nandeesha whom Rayappa had killed after learning about his real identity.
 In order to protect the rest of the family, Shiva was sent by Ramegowda to bring them back to the village.

 In the present, Shiva brings Bharavi and Nandi back to the village, and finally wipes out Rayappa and his family during the temple festival, thus avenging Nandeesha's death.